 Lepidoptera means ‘scaly wings’ and refers to the dust-like scales covering the wings and bodies of butterflies and moths.

 There is no easy way to tell moths and butterflies apart, except that many (but not all) butterflies have clubbed antennae while most moths have feather-like antennae.
-Moths rest their wings lying flat on their backs while most butterflies rest their wings raised over their back.
+Moths also tend to rest their wings lying flat on their backs (like shown by this Jersey Tiger Moth), whilst most butterflies rest their wings raised over their back.